Carnegie Library of Pittsburgh: Branches/Locations

-Partnership with suburban branches
+Partnership with suburban libraries

-For decades, CLP has partnered with suburban area branches, and, in 2014, talks were started seeking innovative ways to combine some services.
+For decades, CLP has partnered with suburban area libraries, and, in 2014, talks were started seeking innovative ways to combine some services.

 Theft case

 In 2018, the Pittsburgh Post-Gazette reported that nearly 320 rare books, maps, engravings, and other items had been stolen from the Carnegie Library of Pittsburgh's main branch in Oakland, which houses the system's rare book collection.
 The items, including a 1787 document signed by Thomas Jefferson, were valued at more than $8 million.
 In July 2018, a former library archivist and a Pittsburgh-area bookseller were charged with the thefts, which took place over a period of two decades.

 It was one of the largest rare-book theft cases in history.
 According to the criminal complaints detailing alleged scheme, the archivist said that he "often removed items from the Oliver Room at the library's main branch in Oakland by carrying individual plates [and] maps in manila folders, or for books or larger items, by brazenly rolling them up and walking out."
 The archivist is alleged to have turned the rare items over to the bookseller, who would then sell them through his store.